HardeQ/forsen_sniper/README.md

 ﻿# forsen_sniper

-This is a code grabber for sniping streamer Sebastian Eli Horse "Forsen" in games like jackbox or wtd where the code is always 4 letters.
+This is a discord code grabber for sniping streamer Sebastian Eli Horse "Forsen" in games like jackbox or wtd where the code is always 4 letters.

+When you first launch the script the data file will be generated.
+You have to edit this file in order to make it work.
+Everything should be explained inside.

 You also need TamperMonkey addon for browser to be able to join lobbies, the script will automatically press "Join".